braincogsci/mbcs-projects/Research Project 2/Research Project 2 Manual.md

 4. Data acquisition
 5. Data analysis

-All these elements are required for *Research Project 2*, with the exception of data acquisition.
-This exception is only made if the student's *Research Project 1* already included data acquisition.
-Please note that simulated or synthetic data does not count as acquired data.
+It is not always feasible to fit all these components into a single project. *Research Project 1* should focus on data acquisition and/or analysis, while *Research Project 2* should ideally cover the whole cycle.
+It is okay if only one of the two project covers data acquisition or experimental design.
+Generating synthetic data does **not** count as data acquisition.

 When submitting the research proposal, the student is asked to indicate which of these aspects are covered.